happy44300/pac-man-algoscript-clone/README.md

 * There is no sound mixer in algoscript, therefore we can't play multiple sound at once like the *waka waka* or ghost sound
 * On low performance computer, frame rate may very, witch may alter the speed of the game (tested on a pc with a Ryzen 2600X CPU)
 * The super gomes that make the ghost weak ain't implemented

-## Quick code overview
-We use javascript object to reuse code between pacman and ghost

-We use pixel data to perform collision hence the importance of the drawing order

-The code is centralised into a main loop that is executed avery frame witch can be summed as following